Reputation is everything in real estate.

 How can Realtors build a great reputation online?
 It’s not necessarily easy, but it is worth it.
-Creating a brand, contributing to real estate articles and managing online reviews are just a few ways realtors can develop a positive online image.
+Creating and managing a brand, contributing to real estate articles and managing online reviews are just a few ways realtors can develop a positive online image.
 Here are a few online reputation management tools you’ll need to manage your online reputation as a Realtor.

 Online Reviews for Realtors

 Reviews from your clients are more influential than anything you can say yourself.
 Clients trust what others have to say about you, and they’re more likely to use your services after finding out the raw truth — even if it’s not all positive.
 That’s why it’s so important for Realtors to build and manage great reviews.
 We’ll explain how you can earn, ask for, and highlight reviews you’ll be proud to share.
-You’ll also find out how to deal with and remove negative reviews in a positive, professional manner.
+You’ll also find out how to deal with and remove negative Google reviews in a positive, professional manner.

 How to Protect Your Privacy as a Realtor